digitoimistodude/neckbeard/README.md

 * No bourbon (mostly bloat and useless mixins)
 * No child theme support (this is going to be a starter theme for dev-Dudes)
 * No widgets (see above)
+* No useless functions by default, like social icons

 ### Requirements